Jennifer A. Hudson, M.D.

 Associate Professor of Clinical Pediatrics

 Born and raised in Greenville, Dr. Hudson received her medical degree from the Medical University of South Carolina in 1997, where she graduated a member of AOA Honor Medical Society.
 She completed her Pediatric residency with Greenville Hospital System, receiving the Jackson Award as an intern and the Miracle Maker Award as a senior resident.
 Dr. Hudson then served as Chief Resident for the program and joined faculty as Medical Director for Newborn Services in 2000.
 She was honored with the Matthews Outstanding Faculty Teaching Award in 2005 and in 2014.
-She has served as the Associate Program Director for the Pediatric residency at GHS since 2006.
+She has served as the Associate Program Director for the Pediatric residency at Prisma Health–Upstate since 2006.
 Dr. Hudson’s research interests have included residency curriculum design, breastfeeding and jaundice, newborn vaccination, and neonatal abstinence syndrome.
 Since 2012, she has had a leadership role within the S.C.
 Birth Outcomes Initiative and is the principal investigator for a pilot project funded by the S.C.
 Department of Health and Human Services to investigate health and utilization outcomes related to an innovative treatment model for neonatal opioid withdrawal.
 Clemson University faculty and associates have partnered with Dr. Hudson since 2013 to analyze, evaluate, and disseminate her model.
+She’s also an associate professor of clinical pediatrics at the University of South Carolina School of Medicine Greenville.

 For more information, see her Curriculum Vitae.